We’re committed to being an inclusive employer. Here are some of the areas we’re proud to celebrate and to see grow and

 For the first time, we’ve launched a five-year Diversity & Inclusion (D&I) strategy that outlines our long-term goals and challenges, and celebrates our successes.
 We’ll continue to embed diversity and inclusion across all layers of the organisation.
 We celebrate diversity in all forms through the multiple events and discussion groups that take place on a regular basis.

 In February 2018 we signed HM Treasury’s Women in Finance Charter, a commitment to improve gender balance across the financial services sector, at every level.

 When we signed the charter, our goal was that 40% of senior managers are women by 2021.
 When this target was set, we had reached 37% meaning our goal was a three per cent increase over three years.
 As of August 2020, we had surpassed this target for a second year running with 42.4% and increased our target to 45% by December 2023.

 We have an employee-led Race Action Group which is a safe space for everyone to share their perspectives, insights and proposals for a more inclusive organisation.

 On 1 December 2019, we became an official signatory of the Business in the Community Race at Work Charter.
 Signing up to the Charter shows our commitment to tackling barriers that ethnic minorities face in the workplace, and working to improve and create a representative society.

-The Charter is based on five calls to action:
+The Charter is based on seven calls to action: